 For the last few years, Amazon has partnered with third-party brands and used Prime Day as a launchpad for new products — everything from tech and gaming, to home, kitchen, food, fitness, and more.

-These tend not to be the highlight of the day, merely a neat added extra, though it is likely a trend that will continue.
+These tend not to be the highlight of the day, merely a neat added extra, though it is a trend that will continue this year as confirmed by Amazon's official Prime Day announcement.
 Around Black Friday, many brands release new products to try and grab some dollars from shoppers ready to spend, so it makes sense for it to be a feature of Prime Day too.

 Which countries participate in Amazon Prime Day?